charlesbmarsh/fpga-timer/README.md

 # FPGA Countdown Timer

-This project implements a fully functional countdown timer on a **Basys3 FPGA** board using **Verilog**.
+This project implements a fully functional countdown timer on a Basys3 FPGA board using Verilog.
 The system showcases a complete digital design, including button-controlled operations, a 7-segment display, and LED indicators, all of which are built-in to the Basys3.

 ### Project Goals